 It has a modern interface which is filled with control knobs and multiple functions.

-Additionally, it comes with two oscillator synthesizer, dynamic filter and varied effects like distortion, reverb and delay.
+Additionally, it comes with two oscillator synthesizers, a dynamic filter and varied effects like distortion, reverb and delay.

 It also has 100 filter bands.
 This means you can have access to high details with your carrier.

 PRICE: $65 USD / 40 EUROS / £45 GBP